Generic Name: Quetiapine Extended-Release Tablets (kwe TYE a peen)

 - Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.

 - This medicine comes with an extra patient fact sheet called a Medication Guide.
 Read it with care.
-Read it again each time Seroquel XR is refilled.
-If you have any questions about this medicine, please talk with the doctor, pharmacist, or other health care provider.
+Read it again each time Seroquel XR (quetiapine extended-release tablets) is refilled.
+If you have any questions about Seroquel XR (quetiapine extended-release tablets), please talk with the doctor, pharmacist, or other health care provider.

 More about Seroquel XR (quetiapine)